What is a hair toner?

 So if your client has a lot of really brassy, orange hair, you will need to some lifting and regular toning before you tone with purple shampoo and mask.

-What is the difference between a hair color and a hair toner?
+What is the difference between a permanent hair color and a permanent hair toner?

 Here is what a hair toner does:

 Toners provide a "glaze".
-In other words the recalibrate the color.
+In other words, they recalibrate the color.

 They are typically very fast acting and can be washed off as soon as you get the toning result you are looking for.

-The recommended mix for Ugly Duckling toners is 1+2.
+The recommended mix for Ugly Duckling permanent toners is 1+2.

 And here is what a hair color does: